-There are many simple kindergarten sorting games and activities.
 Students benefit from having lots of experiences sorting, comparing and classifying objects before participating in patterning activities.
-In the image above, a child sorted stamps with animal pictures on one side and stamps without animal pictures are on the other.
+In the image on the left, a child sorted stamps with animal pictures on top and stamps without animal pictures on the bottom.

-- As children play kindergarten sorting games, vocabulary such as classifying, groups, sets, categories, same, different, fewer, longer, heavier, lighter can be introduced.
+As children play sorting games, vocabulary such as classifying, groups, sets, categories, same, different, fewer, longer, heavier, lighter can be introduced.

 Sorting Skills: What Do Children Need to Know?

-When playing kindergarten sorting games, take into consideration that the students are working towards:
+When playing kindergarten sorting games, consideration that the students are working towards:

 - knowing what is meant by the terms, “sort” or “categorize”